 You just bought a new house or building one; picking a garage door is not an easy task and many questions can arise:

 -Are there different kinds of insulation?

--what the hell is a R-value?
+-what is an R-value?

 – is there a difference in price between an insulated garage door and a non-insulated?

 -should I add windows to the garage door?

 -what is the better option; two single-car garages or one double car door?

 -which is better a rollup door vs. sectional overhead?

 -what panel design should I go for?